-In our opinion the crises of climate change, biodiversity loss, and environmental contamination poses a threat to our existence and the foundations of our ecology, society and economy.
+The crises of climate change, biodiversity loss, and environmental contamination pose a threat to our existence and the foundations of our ecology, society, and economy.
 The root of the word “eco” comes from the Greek word “oikos” meaning “home.”
-We are committed to supporting people and projects that are caring for our home, preserving and restoring our fragile ecosystems, increasing biodiversity, eliminating environmental toxins, mitigating the causes of global warming, and fostering community resilience in its wake.
+We are committed to supporting people and projects that are caring for our home, preserving and restoring our fragile ecosystems, increasing biodiversity, eliminating environmental toxins, mitigating the causes of global warming, and fostering community resilience.

 2. Democratizing communities, wealth and the workplace:

 We all suffer the destructive effects of an extractive economy, an extractive society, and an extractive system of power.
-Our time, our capacity to make decisions in our communities, the fruits of our labor, are all being taken out of our hands and out our places.
+Our time, our capacity to make decisions in our communities, and the fruits of our labor are all being taken out of our places.
 There is a deeply inequitable concentration of wealth, power, and other forms of capital that erodes our connection to ourselves, our places, and the natural world.
-Through “democratizing communities, wealth, and the workplace, “ we see an opportunity to bring that value, back and share it more equitably within our communities.
+Through democratizing communities, wealth, and the workplace, we see an opportunity to bring that value back and share it more equitably within our communities.

 3. Driving racial justice and social equity

 Racial justice and social equity are more than just ideals.
 No society can claim to be healthy while it marginalizes any of its own members.
-Racial justice and social equity are critical to the health and sustainability of thriving communities, because they allow space for all members in a community to participate fully.
-We work dismantle systems of oppression, redress inequality, establish respectful relationships of mutual benefit, promote fairness, practice equality, and work toward new rules of the game, while fostering community resilience in its wake.
+Racial justice and social equity are critical to the health and sustainability of thriving communities because they allow space for all members in a community to participate fully.
+We work to dismantle systems of oppression, redress inequality, establish respectful relationships of mutual benefit, promote fairness, and practice equality.

 4. Relocalizing most production and consumption